-The “Unicist Think Tanks” are R&D groups to research complex environments in nature and their homologies in the field of complex adaptive artificial systems.
+The “Unicist R&D-Groups” are groups to research complex environments in nature and their homologies in the field of complex adaptive artificial systems.
 This research provides the basics to develop applicative solutions in the field of social, institutional and individual evolution.

 The Unicist System for Conceptual Design provides the concepts of the business functions and their fundamentals to develop the conceptual design of business processes.

 Complexity Sciences have been defined as the scientific approach to complex adaptive systems.
 This research already provided a methodology to research complexity as a unified field, which erased the barriers between philosophy, science and action.